cockroachdb/docs/v22.1/create-security-certificates-custom-ca.md

 docs_area:
 ---

 This document discusses the advanced use cases for using Public Key Infrastructure (PKI) security certificates with CockroachDB.
-PKI certificates are used in CockroachDB for TLS encryption, and node and client authentication.
+PKI certificates are used in CockroachDB for TLS encryption and  for node and client authentication.

 See also: